albertopeam/Android-Infrastructure/README.md

 Todos:
 ------
+*  review docu
+*  improve description with a list of features. review description
+*  Rename domain usecases to services
+*  remove testCoverageEnabled from app module to avoid generate reports....or not
 *  Clean gradle files. use multiple gradle files.
 *  androidTest or only test?
 *  review fb build library
-*  Rename domain usecases to services
 *  warning javadoc.
 *  Check Javadoc.
 Review: concurrency and exceptions.
 *  Automatic upload from CI to bintray.(auto build number)